Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-dental-care-brushing-teeth-without-the-fight.md

 **Cat-specific toothbrushes** feature small heads and soft bristles sized for narrow feline jaws.
 Finger brushes fit over your fingertip and provide excellent control for beginners.
 Some cats prefer **finger brushes** initially because they feel less invasive than traditional brushes. **Dual-ended brushes** with different head sizes accommodate cats of various sizes.

-**Enzymatic cat toothpaste** contains enzymes that continue breaking down plaque after application, unlike human toothpaste which relies entirely on mechanical scrubbing. **Flavor options** include poultry, seafood, and maltâchoose based on your cat's preferences. **Never use human toothpaste**, which contains ingredients toxic to cats.
+**Enzymatic cat toothpaste** contains enzymes that continue breaking down plaque after application, unlike human toothpaste which relies entirely on mechanical scrubbing. **Flavor options** include poultry, seafood, and malt—choose based on your cat's preferences. **Never use human toothpaste**, which contains ingredients toxic to cats.

 **Dental treats and chews** complement brushing but don't replace it.
 They work best as rewards for cooperating with brushing sessions.